airtai/faststream/.faststream_gen/rabbit/examples/direct.md

 queue_2 = RabbitQueue("test-q-2", auto_delete=True)
 ```

-Then we signed up several consumers using the advertised queues to the `exchange` we created
+Then we sign up several consumers using the advertised queues to the `exchange` we created

 ```python linenums="13" hl_lines="1 6 11"
 @broker.subscriber(queue_1, exch)